•All players must have completed a waiver/registration form before they are eligible to play.

 •If a player is injured, and is present at the game, it must be reported to the league on the game sheet for it to count towards his playoff eligibility.
 This player won’t count towards the 13 player game roster.

 •It is the responsibility of each captain to ensure that the game sheets are completed properly before the start of each game.
 If a player is late, he must sign in with the scorekeeper.
 Incorrect information can result in league discipline ranging from a penalty to a suspension.
+NOTE: The league can request a players ID should there be an issue.

 •The minimum number of players required to start a game is 4 total players whether it includes a goalie or not.